substratusai/images/dataset-squad/README.md

 open http://localhost:8888

 # Now you can edit the contents of `src/`.

-# Re-build the container if you changed anything.
+# Don't forget to re-build the container if you changed anything.
-docker build -t substratusai/dataset-squad .
 ```

 Fetch data.